 Floors including sub-floors

 Repair category 1

-Notes Within the limitations of our inspection the floor area available for inspection generally appeared in adequate condition.
+Notes Within the limitations of inspection the floor area available for inspection generally appeared in adequate condition with some sloping sections evident.

 Internal joinery and kitchen fittings Repair category 1 Notes The internal joinery is generally in keeping with the age and type of property and appeared in good condition consistent with age.
 The kitchen units are of a modern type and appeared in good condition for their age and purpose.